-Two years ago, just when it looked like the Lord Lester’s defamation reform bill would sail through Parliament, the News International Phone Hacking scandal broke.
-The incident prompted an inquiry into the culture, practices and ethics of the British press.
+Two years ago, just as Lord Lester’s defamation reform bill was about to sail through Parliament, the News International Phone Hacking scandal broke, and a formal inquiry began.

-Will Proposed New Leveson Agency Still Make Bloggers Personas Non Grata Despite Defamation Reform ?
+Will Proposed Media Agency Still Make Bloggers Personas Non Grata?

-Many support the creation of a new media monitoring agency in the UK.
-However, detractors aren’t thrilled about how the Leveson committee’s proposed agency could hurt bloggers and online outlets disproportionately.
+Many support the creation of a new media monitoring agency.
+However, detractors think that the committee’s proposed agency could hurt bloggers and online outlets disproportionately.

-Kirsty Hughes, CEO of Index of Censorship, explained that Leveson’s recommendation hurts bloggers and smaller online media outlets because it “introduces a layer of political control that is extremely undesirable” because the fees to join the proposed agency are out of reach to the average blogger.
-But Leveson suggests that those who don’t participate in the monitoring agency should be subject to higher fines and stricter sanctions.
-Hughes went on to highlight the absurdity of the stance, reminding that it’s asinine for bloggers to be forced to participate in a regulatory body “that was not intended for them in the first place.”
+Kirsty Hughes, CEO of Index of Censorship, explained that Leveson’s recommendation hurts bloggers and smaller online media outlets because it “introduces a layer of political control that is extremely undesirable.”
+How?
+Well, under the proposal, non-payers are subjected to higher fines and stricter sanctions, which is a concern for smaller outlets.
+Hughes also highlighted the “absurdity” of forced participation in a regulatory body “that was not intended for them in the first place.”

 UK Defamation Laws vs. US Defamation Laws

-Before the UK House of Lords homologated Lord Lester’s bill, UK libel laws were stunningly plaintiff-friendly.
-In fact, they were so claimant-leaning, in 2010, the U.S. passed the SPEECH Act as a way to protect American citizens from being financially pummeled in a UK defamation lawsuit that didn’t adhere to First Amendment standards.
+Before the House of Lords passed Lord Lester’s bill, UK libel laws were stunningly plaintiff-friendly.
+In fact, U.S. legislators passed the SPEECH Act to protect American citizens from paying unreasonable UK defamation award damages.